- There are different types of insulin depending on how quickly they work, when they peak, and how long they last.

 Types of Insulin

-- Rapid-acting insulin, begins to work about 5 minutes after injection, peaks in about 1 hour, and continues to work for 2 to 4 hours.
-Types: Insulin glulisine (Apidra), insulin lispro (Humalog), and insulin aspart (NovoLog)
+- Rapid-acting insulin, begins to work about 15 minutes after injection, peaks in about 1 hour, and continues to work for 2 to 4 hours.
+Types: Insulin glulisine (Apidra), insulin lispro (Admelog, Humalog), and insulin aspart (Fiasp, NovoLog)

 - Regular or Short-acting insulin usually reaches the bloodstream within 30 minutes after injection, peaks anywhere from 2 to 3 hours after injection, and is effective for approximately 3 to 6 hours.
-Types: Humulin R, Novolin R
+Types: Human Regular (Humulin R, Novolin R, Velosulin R)

 - Intermediate-acting insulin generally reaches the bloodstream about 2 to 4 hours after injection, peaks 4 to 12 hours later, and is effective for about 12 to 18 hours.
-Types: NPH (Humulin N, Novolin N)
+Types: NPH (Humulin N, Novolin N, ReliOn)

-- Long-acting insulin reaches the bloodstream several hours after injection and tends to lower glucose levels fairly evenly over a 24-hour period.
-Types: Insulin detemir (Levemir) and insulin glargine (Lantus)
+- Long-acting insulin reaches the bloodstream several hours after injection and tends to lower glucose levels up to 24-hours or longer.
+Types: degludec (Tresiba), detemir (Levemir), and glargine (Basaglar, Lantus)

 Premixed insulin can be helpful for people who have trouble drawing up insulin out of two bottles and reading the correct directions and dosages.
 It is also useful for those who have poor eyesight or dexterity and is convenient for people whose diabetes has been stabilized on this combination.